 Antioxidants can even be used to mitigate drug-induced liver toxicity.24 Since it’s primarily the liver that metabolises the drugs entering the body, you’d see how using more drugs to fix a damaged liver is probably a bad idea.
 Here, antioxidants coming from natural sources have a distinct edge over other treatments.

 While this article highlights some of the key antioxidants, many others are found in several everyday food sources – even in spices we find in our kitchen cupboard (like chilli peppers, ginger, garlic, pepper, cinnamon etc.).

 Our ‘Eat the Rainbow’ series has also explored the antioxidant benefits of many phytonutrients, which are pigments found in food.
-Here’s a link to each post of the series, categorised according to the foods colours they’re found in:

 Unfortunately, even a balanced diet with plenty of fruits, vegetables, and whole grains can sometimes fail to replenish our innate antioxidant system.
 A good tip to keep in mind is to eat fresher, local ingredients for richer sources of antioxidants.
 Supplements are another route as well.
 Either way, the benefits will soon manifest in almost every part of your day.

 1. Ferreri C, et al. Lipids 2005, 40(7): 661-667.

 2. Pham-Huy LA, et al. Int J Biomed Sci 2008, 4(2): 89-96.

 3. Stephen ID, et al. Evolution and Human Behavior 2011, 32(3): 216-227.